Leftfish/Advent-of-Code-2022/README.md

 Let's see if I can do it three times in a row...

 During the first couple of days, I implemented the solution in Python first and then tried to do the same in Java (just to see if I can still write anything remotely resembling it).
-Then, I had to rely on hints and help from the awesome AoC community with day 11 (part 2).
+Then, I had to rely on hints from the awesome AoC community with day 11 (part 2) and day 21 (part 2).
 Some visualisations of day 17 helped me debug my code, and convinced me I was on the right track to solve the puzzle.

 Things I **L**earned, **R**evised or **I**mproved at in 2022: